 Unfortunately there is no Energy Star tax credit for storm windows.
 However this may soon change as it is currently being discussed.
 Window makers do not want this to happen.
 They hope storm windows will disappear and they almost are.

-UPDATE Spring 2017: Excellent news!
+UPDATE Fall 2018: Excellent news!
 Storm windows are now approved by the Energy Star program and a rebate will go into effect December 2018.
 The windows must have low-e glass however.
 Andersen Windows tried to prevent this.
 Stay tuned for more info.

 All Storm Windows Must Match the Window Shape